 A great option for families, with an understanding of hungry minds and energetic bodies, there are lots of children's activities on offer, babysitters, and separate game drives for under 8s - look out for the Funny Five (giraffe, warthog, wildebeest, monkey and aardvark).
 And the reserve, although now well-stocked with wildlife, isn't teeming with predators (only cheetahs currently and they don't attack humans).
-And there's the excitement of getting to see the many creatures which wander into the camp from large shiny millipedes to vervet monkeys, buffalo and baboons.
+And there's the excitement of getting to see the many creatures that wander into the camp, from large shiny millipedes to vervet monkeys, buffalo and baboons.

 They also put together a personalised pack for children on arrival, containing drawing materials and spotter books; and every night there was a story placed on our daughter's bed ("How the Zebra got its stripes" was a favourite).
 Note that children aged 14 and upwards are considered adults and will need to be booked into their own room at adult rates.